top of page

 Rows filtered.
 Values filtered.

 • Filter - Always returns rows filtered.
-Make sure to wrap CALCULATE() over any calculations you are doing within the table being filtered on.
+Make sure to wrap CALCULATE() over any calculations you are doing within the table being filtered on to ensure context transition.

 • CalculateTable - has several implications:

-• If you pass in a table as a variable, you need a CALCULATE() for any calculations on that table.
+• If you pass in a table as a variable, you need a CALCULATE() for any calculations on that table to ensure context transition.

 • Any filters used in CalculateTable WILL flow through to a table directly used in CalculateTable, and Filters will also apply to any calculations (you do not need to wrap it in a CALCULATE()).